pyroteus/pyroteus/docs/source/maths/4-goal-oriented-mesh-adaptation.rst

 metric-based mesh adaptation is another approach which is currently being integrated into Firedrake and is supported on developer branches.
 In that case, we need to construct a Riemannian metric from an error indicator field.
-Pyroteus provides a number of different driver functions for doing this.
+Goalie provides a number of different driver functions for doing this.
 The simplest is :func:`~.isotropic_metric`, which takes an error indicator field and constructs a metric that specifies how a mesh should be adapted